LogoOsome

 How To Write An Employee Termination Letter

-Letting an employee go is never easy, but it’s an inevitable part of setting up a company.
+Letting an employee go is never easy, but it’s an inevitable part of registering a company.
 No matter what, though, you can still keep things cordial.

 Regardless of whether you are terminating an employee due to poor performance or financial reasons, a termination letter is needed as a formal document to inform an employee of their dismissal.